A 24-year-old pregnant woman began prenatal care with her ob-gyn at approximately 24 weeks into her pregnancy.

 - Employing evidence based interventions and/ or maneuvers needed to deliver a fetus with shoulder dystocia.

-Documentation of the physician was noted to be inadequate in regards to the positioning and rotation of the infant’s shoulder, which created some difficulty in explaining events of the delivery.
+The ob-gyn's documentation was described as inadequate regarding the positioning and rotation of the infant’s shoulder, which created some difficulty in explaining events of the delivery.

-However, another expert pointed out that most cases of shoulder dystocia are unpredictable and that the abnormalities of this case are common in deliveries not complicated by shoulder dystocia.
-This expert also noted that the physician’s choice to employ the McRobert’s Maneuver and suprapubic pressure, along with the episiotomy, are the most commonly used methods in this situation.
-However, the lack of documentation addressing the amount of traction used while applying these maneuvers was considered a weakness.
+Plaintiff's experts were critical of the ob-gyn's clinical decision-making, which they claimed resulted in injury to the infant.
+Other experts pointed out that most cases of shoulder dystocia are unpredictable and that the events in this case are common in deliveries not complicated by shoulder dystocia.
+The physician’s choice to employ the McRobert’s Maneuver and suprapubic pressure, along with the episiotomy, are the most commonly used methods in this situation.
+However, the lack of documentation describing the amount of traction used while applying these maneuvers was considered a weakness.

-The case was settled on behalf of the defendant.
+The case was settled on behalf of the ob-gyn.

 Risk management considerations

-Assessing risk factors for each patient, as they relate to predictable complications, is beneficial in developing a birth plan.
+Assessing risk factors for each patient is beneficial when developing a birth plan.
 The occurrence of shoulder dystocia reported in the literature varies.
 The World Health Organization reports the occurrence between 0.6% and 1.4% for infants with a birth weight between 2500 grams and 4000 grams.
 The rate is significantly higher for birth weights greater than 4000 grams, ranging between 5% to 9%.
 (1)

 Complete and accurate documentation of all deliveries becomes especially important when unexpected complications occur.
 Documenting assessments, discussions with patients (including informed consent discussions), clinical decision-making and interventions will avoid the necessity of later having to rely on memory.
 In defending medical liability cases or Texas Medical Board complaints, thorough documentation helps establish credibility.